lgactna/thesis-compile/md/_FSIDI submission.md

 | **TraceGen** [@duTraceGenUserActivity2021], 2021                                        | No                                                        | No                          | Yes (unknown mechanism) |
 | **ForTrace** [@gobelForTraceHolisticForensic2022], 2022                                 | No                                                        | No                          | Yes (Python agent)      |

 There are advantages and disadvantages to each approach, in addition to requiring distinct implementation techniques for each.
 Although AKF makes improvements in all three techniques, we only discuss physical and agentless generation, as they are where AKF makes the largest improvements.
-More specifically, this section addresses the functionality of the action automation library (`akflib`) to generate artifacts by either interacting with a live virtual machine or by directly editing disk images stored on the host.
+More specifically, this section addresses the implementation of the action automation library (`akflib`) to generate artifacts by either directly editing disk images or interacting with a live virtual machine.

 ## Physical generation